Undergraduate Study

 Minor

-Undergraduate students in any college at Cornell may minor in Feminist, Gender and Sexuality Studies in conjunction with a major defined elsewhere in the university.
-The FGSS minor requires a minimum of five FGSS courses with a letter grade of C-‐ or higher; none of which may be counted toward the student’s non-‐FGSS major.
+Undergraduate students in any college at Cornell may minor in Feminist, Gender, & Sexuality Studies in conjunction with a major defined elsewhere in the university.
+The FGSS minor requires a minimum of five FGSS courses with a letter grade of C‐ or higher; none of which may be counted toward the student’s non‐FGSS major.
 An exception to this rule may be made for students in the contract colleges, who may petition the FGSS DUS to count one class from the major toward the FGSS minor.
-First-‐year writing seminars may not be included within the five required courses.
-Students may register for classes through FGSS or the cross-‐listing department.
+First‐year writing seminars may not be included within the five required courses.
+Students may register for classes through FGSS or the cross‐listing department.

 Apply to the FGSS Minor

 Acceptance is automatic to the minor.
 If you complete the form, you are listed as pursuing the minor until you let us know that you are no longer completing it.
+The application is a declaration of intention to complete an FGSS minor and a planning tool for the program; students are not required to have completed or enrolled in all required courses before submitting the application.
 There is no penalty for lack of completion.
-Completed minors will appear on the official transcript.
+Successful completion of the minor will be noted on students’ official transcripts.

-For more information on the undergraduate major and minor in FGSS, please contact our Director of Undergraduate Studies.
+For more information on the undergraduate major and minor in FGSS, please contact Juno Salazar Parreñas, Director of Undergraduate Studies (DUS).

 Honors Program

-Students must enroll in FGSS 4990 in their first semester of the honors program, and FGSS 4991 in their second semester.
-During pre-enrollment, be sure to request a permission number from the program assistant in order to add the class to your schedule.
+Students must enroll in FGSS 4990 in their first semester of the Honors Program, and FGSS 4991 in their second semester.
+During pre-enrollment, be sure to request a permission number from Fiona Lory-Moran, Program Assistant in order to add the class to your schedule.

 Distribution Requirements

 FGSS majors are required to take at least one course in each of the following distribution categories.
-FGSS minors are required to take at least one course in one of the following distribution categories:
+FGSS minors are required to take at least one course in one of the following distribution categories.
+The list of classes which fulfill distribution requirements is updated every semester.
+Please note that this is not a comprehensive list.
+If you will be taking a course that you think falls into one of the distribution categories, but is not listed here, please email your questions to Fiona Lory-Moran, Program Assistant.

 Geopolitics and Transnationality